Toystory (bull)

-Toystory was a Holstein bull who sired an estimated 500,000 offspring in more than 50 countries around the world.
-He was owned by Genex Cooperative Inc and he was housed Shawano, Wisconsin.
-In 2012 Toystory produced a world record-breaking 2 millionth unit of semen at eleven years of age and was the first Holstein bull in history to achieve this mark.
+Toystory (May 7, 2001 – November 27, 2014) was a Holstein bull who sired an estimated 500,000 offspring in more than 50 countries around the world.
+He was owned by Genex Cooperative Inc., and was housed in Shawano, Wisconsin.
+In 2012, Toystory produced a world record-breaking 2 millionth unit of semen at eleven years of age, and was the first Holstein bull in history to achieve this mark.
 Over his lifetime Toystory produced 2.4 million units of semen.
-Toystory died on Thanksgiving day in 2014 at thirteen years of age.
+Toystory died on Thanksgiving Day in 2014 at thirteen years of age.